 3: Sign up for loyalty reward programs

 If you shop frequently on a particular website, it’s best to show your loyalty by signing up for their loyalty reward programs.
 Retailers will reward their loyal patrons with exciting discounts or gifts.
-Some would even make use of reward points you can use for your next few purchases.
+Some sites, like EveryMarket would even make use of reward points you can use for your next few purchases.

 But don’t get too overwhelmed about these reward programs.
 Don’t buy stuff just to build up points.
 And more importantly, don’t sign up for credit cards, even if they’re enticing you with some accompanying rewards.